b-jesch/skin.estuary.modv2/README.md

 - .7
   * calculate (and display) size of a file object by helper script
   * remove horizontal EPG grid layout
+  * Add EPG navigation entry to side blade (PVR EPG only)
   * smaller changes

 - .6